dimstavkos/RAGThesis/README.md

 - Airbnb Listings Dataset: Contains Airbnb properties with details such as name, description, and location.

-- Points of Interest (POI) Dataset: Includes geographic coordinates and classifications of popular locations.
+- Points of Interest (POI) Dataset: Includes geographic coordinates and classifications (e.g., museums, parks) of popular locations.

 ## Installation & Usage (Google Colab)
 This system is designed to run in Google Colab, requiring no local installation.
 To use it: